Benjamin F. Goss Bird Club

 Saturday

-In place of our normal Sunday meeting, the Goss Bird Club will conduct the annual Waukesha Christmas Bird Count on Saturday December 16th.
-The count is conducted as a 24 hour event, from midnight to midnight, counting all the birds we find. ...although most folks do their birding during the day on Saturday.
-Run in conjunction with thousands of other county circles throughout the continent, the CBC is one of the longest run community science events.
+In place of our normal Sunday meeting, the Goss Bird Club will conduct the annual Waukesha May Bird Count.
+The count is conducted as a 24 hour event, from midnight to midnight, finding as many species as possible. ...although most folks do their birding during the day on Saturday.
+This count is conducted in a similar manner to our Christmas Bird Count, but rather than counting individual birds, we simply count the species found within the count circle.
 It's an excellent opportunity to build on our birding skills and get to know our fellow birders.

 If you would like to participate in the count, email Jasonn Weber (jasonnweber@gmail.com).